OpenGHz/URDF2Xacro/README.md

-# URDF to XACRO Converter
+# URDF to Xacro Converter

-**Tools for modifying URDF packages and converting `URDF` into well organized `XACRO`.**
+**Tools for modifying URDF packages and converting `URDF` into well organized `Xacro`.**

 ## Overview

-This set of tools helps you modify your URDF ROS package and streamlines the process of converting URDF files into XACRO format, making your robot modeling workflow more efficient.
+This set of tools helps you modify your URDF ROS package and streamlines the process of converting URDF files into Xacro format, making your robot modeling workflow more efficient.

 ## Features

 - **Package Renaming**: Rename all folders, files and contents in your URDF ROS package.
-- **URDF to XACRO Conversion**: Convert `.urdf` files to `.xacro` format with ease.
+- **URDF to Xacro Conversion**: Convert `.urdf` files to `.xacro` format with ease.

 ## Getting Started

-Follow these simple steps to start using the URDF to XACRO tools.
+Follow these simple steps to start using the URDF to Xacro tools.

 ### 1. Renaming Your Package